 The tabernacle stands in the west transept.

-Two statues of the patron are located in the east transept.
+A statue of the patron in the east transept, along with St. Patrick.

 Fr.
 Timothy Pelc is pastor.
 Daily Mass is at 8:30am every weekday.
 Saturday Vigil Mass is at 4:00pm while Sunday Mass is at 8:30am and 11:15am.